akomis/diploma-project/README.md

 ### `_disconnect()`
 Responsible for disconnecting the device, close any open ports/streams and remove any runtime temporary files regarding the device.

-All other necessary modules needed for implementing the above functions (e.g. `DobotDllTypeX.py` for the `Dobot.py` device module) and any runtime files should be included in the `runtime` directory.
+All other necessary modules needed for implementing the above functions (e.g. `DobotDllTypeX.py` for the `Dobot` device module) and any runtime files should be included in the `runtime` directory.
 For a practical example one can review the source code in `device_modules.py` and more specifically the `Dobot` and `Jevois` classes (device modules).
 <br><br>